skip to content

 The general mechanic of a shared health pool for the two mini-bosses remains the same.
 Their HP difference is still indicated by the number of stacks of Equalization Matrix on each, and upon reaching over twenty stacks (i.e. going over a 20% difference in HP), the bosses will equalize their health bars and gain Enhanced Destructive Aura.

 The ticking damage from Enhanced Destructive Aura is much higher than in NM.
 Additionally in CM, the whole squad will have their boons corrupted on equalization.
-Corrupted Stability turns into Fear, which can cause players to run off of the platform or into deadly AoEs.
-Other corrupted boons such as Chilled, Immobilize, and Crippled make the squad unable to escape damage while damaging conditions heavily chunk players’ health pools.
+Corrupted turns into , which can cause players to run off of the platform or into deadly AoEs.
+Other corrupted boons such as , , and make the squad unable to escape damage while damaging conditions heavily chunk players’ health pools.

 Avoid going over 20 stacks of Equalization Matrix at all costs.